 Situational Awareness is a concept that has been around in aviation, healthcare and the military for many years.
 The benefits associated with situational awareness are significant with an increase in safety, task, team and organizational performance as the most important outcomes.
 We have a look how it can be used as management tool in the private and public sector in this CQ Dossier.
-Our focus will be on the foundation of situational awareness, the three level model and measures how to improve situational awareness in a particular setting.
+Our focus will be on the foundations of situational awareness, the three level model, and measures how to improve situational awareness in a particular setting.

 Situational awareness in the area of error prevention and performance improvement